 I thought, “How can she say yes to that?”
 But I wasn’t surprised.
 My 7-year-old is a peacemaker; she’ll do whatever it takes to make people happy, even if it means being a pushover.
 And so, I began to look for ways to talk to her, in words she could understand, about how to not be a pushover.
 Here are 5 steps to help give your peacemaker a voice (and they work for adults too!).

 When you are alone, ask your child some questions to get the conversation going, like: “Why did Emma take your new doll home?”
 “How did you feel about that?”
 Be careful not to speak in an angry or disappointed tone of voice or she might feel like she did something wrong.
 Remember, your child does not really understand what happened.

 2. Explain what happened, in kid terms.

 “Manipulation” is a big, grown-up word.
 Instead, try saying something like, “When kids are playing, a lot of times, they want their own way.
 And that’s normal.
-Kids can ask to get their way, but it’s not okay to demand it.
-When a kid says, ‘IF you don’t do what I want, THEN I will do this mean thing to you, like go home, or leave you out,’ that’s not OK.”
+Kids can ask to get their way, but it’s not okay to DEMAND it.
+When a kid says, ‘IF you don’t do what I want, THEN I will do this mean thing to you, like go home, or leave you out,’ that’s not okay.”